wntrblm/Micronova/README.md

 This repository contains the hardware design files and user guide for Nickel:

-- **hardware/** contains the hardware design files for the board and blank panel.
+- **hardware/** contains the hardware design files for the board.
 These are all created using KiCAD.
 - **user_guide/** contains the user's guide source files.
 These are written in Markdown and published using MkDocs.

 ## License and contributing